-- Guide Dang It!: Getting Nabbit as a minion requires Ludwig to be your First Commander.
+- Guide Dang It!: Getting Nabbit as a minion requires Ludwig to be your First Officer.
 Thankfully it's a postgame battle so you aren't forced to miss this.

 - Hair-Trigger Temper: Kaley has a bad case of this, which is noted as her weakness by Ludwig.